jstnrme77/scalerrs-portal/progress.md

 - ✅ Updated TL;DR section to match Key Takeaways section with identical padding (p-6) and styling
 - ✅ Standardized padding in Wins and Cautions sections to match inner card elements (16px padding)
 - ✅ Updated "Action Required" notification banner to match goal progress notification banner height and styling
+- ✅ Updated tab navigation icons across the application to better match the text labels
+- ✅ Changed Content Workflow page tab icons to use FileText, BookOpen, and Link2 for better visual representation
+- ✅ Updated Approvals page tab icons to match Content Workflow page for consistency
+- ✅ Updated Task Boards page tab icons to use BarChart, Wrench, and LightbulbIcon to better match tab content
+- ✅ Updated KPI Dashboard tab icons to use BarChart4, LineChart, and PieChart to match tab content
+- ✅ Updated Admin page tab icons to use FileText, KeyRound, and FolderArchive to match tab content
+- ✅ Added Scissors icon to Product Prune tab in SEO Layouts page for better visual representation
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features